Undergraduate Student Loans

 HFLS reviews and decides on loan applications weekly.
 If we have questions about your application or guarantor, you may receive a call or email from a Loan Officer asking for further information before HFLS will make its decision.

-You will receive information within approximately two weeks of your interview advising you whether your loan has been approved.
+You will receive information within approximately one week of your interview advising you whether your loan has been approved.
 HFLS, in its discretion, may decline to make a loan, make a loan in an amount less than that requested, or require different or additional guarantors.

-If your loan is approved, the information you receive will contain instructions to complete the final loan paperwork.
-You may deliver original signed copies of the final loan paperwork to HFLS by regular mail or in person at our Manhattan office; copies will not be accepted.
+If your loan is approved, the email you receive will contain instructions to complete the final loan paperwork via DocuSign or email.
 The final loan paperwork includes: